Information A To Z

 The Board meets eight times a year.
 These meetings are advertised in the school newsletter.
 All parents are invited to attend these meetings which are held in Room 4.
 All B.O.T minutes are available to parents at the school office.

 The school administers the Scholastic Book Club promoted by Scholastic New Zealand.
-There are six issues per year.
+There are eight issues per year.
 All orders are placed through the school office.

 Tikokino School takes part in the CHB Ngati Whai Festival which is held in alternate years.
 Our performances are always high quality and a lot of effort goes into the preparation for these events.